YouTube Viewer Persona: 6 Steps Using the YouTube Audience Tab

 We’ll show you how to build that foundation in six powerful steps.
 This article will teach you how to research your viewers, create a persona to understand them better, and use that information to sharpen your YouTube strategy.
 Best of all, we’ll do it using free data that exists in the YouTube Studio.

-First, Find the YouTube Audience Tab
+How to Find Your YouTube Viewer Data in the YouTube Audience Tab

 YouTube’s Audience tab is the best place to learn more about your viewers, subscribers, and non-subscribers alike.
 It has almost everything you need to know, from viewer demographics to the type of videos your audience is watching.